486ben/LEAN/README.md

 3. Python File with 1D,2D,3D will better show the ideas of Laplacian operator and wey law: https://colab.research.google.com/drive/1ZmCqLNCnyB3Km47dtLFjR-bNuIEGL67C?usp=sharing

 # Wey Law lean 4 prototype's idea.
+Inside the Weyl Law Lean 4, I begins by importing several core components from Mathlib, including foundational results in real analysis, topology, metric spaces, measure theory, and trigonometric functions.
+These imports provide the necessary math framework to formalize concepts such as bounded domains, open sets, and eigenvalues of the Laplacian.

+Inside the file, the code outlines a structured three step template inspired by the proof strategy described in Chapter 5.1 of my thesis.
+Although the proofs are not yet complete, this framework serves as a reference for future formalization work:

+Step 1: We need to first show the Rectangular Domains – Defines rectangles in ℝ², shows they form bounded open sets, and states Weyl’s Law for rectangular regions.

+Step 2: We need to show the Finite Unions of Rectangles – Extends the theory to finite unions of disjoint rectangles, establishing their area, boundedness, and a formal statement of Weyl’s Law for these composite domains.

+Step 3: We need to show the Approximation and General Domains – Introduces inner and outer approximations of arbitrary bounded domains by rectangles, setting up the framework for proving Weyl’s Law in the general case via approximation arguments and eigenvalue monotonicity.

+Although many parts are marked with sorry (placeholders for unfinished proofs), the code provides a conceptual and syntactic foundation for formalizing the Weyl asymptotic formula within Lean 4.
+Because many results are still missing from Mathlib, this file functions could be an roadmap for later researchers who wish to continue the formalization.

 # A big thanks to LEAN Community.
 References Github User: